 Most traditional water filters are limited in their capabilities to handle radiation.
 But some are better than others.
 Since water itself does not become radioactive, the radioactive particles can be filtered out similar to other contaminants.
 But unlike a clogged filter filled with sediments, metals, and parasites, a filter filled with radioactive particles is itself now, to put it bluntly, a component that could be in a dirty bomb.

 Activated carbon can remove a common radioactive element found in water namely iodine-131.
 But when the load capacity of the filter is reached, you might not know it.
-It seems the best bet for the consumer is a combination of active charcoal and a reverse osmosis filter like the Epic Pitcher.
+It seems the best bet for the consumer is a combination of active charcoal and a reverse osmosis filter.

 In the News

 One would go crazy worrying about invisible radiation in water given the amount we need to consume, cook with, and let flow across our skin every day.
 But there are indications when worry might be more necessary.
 Such as when there is a nuclear event in the news.
 Fukushima was a big one, but provided a test not unlike when a volcano spews ash and we can see how much lands and where.
 Globally, radioactive fallout from Fukushima was detected everywhere one looked.
 And even right here under my Big Sky.
 In this article from The Japan Times it is clear that the Fukushima situation is far from over.
 In fact the February 2017 article states the radiation level in reactor 2 has reached its highest radiation level since core meltdown in 2011.